 Safety training is high stakes learning and a critical concern for every company.
 Virtual Reality has proven to be highly effective at driving home safety procedures while also training employees with confidence and skill.
 In this e-book, you’ll learn how VR trains employees for real safety scenarios in a way that’s affordable, scalable and safe.

 Hazards such as misplaced items, burned out lightbulbs, loose cables, or spills account for a significant portion of workplace injuries.
 Associates need to have a keen eye and always be on the lookout for these hazards.
 With VR health and safety training, learners look up, down, side to side, and behind them in order to locate all issues in a given scene.
 In other words, learners engage their entire body, building situational awareness and visual object recognition skills that are critical in any environment.

 Many frontline workers must constantly be aware of their surroundings in order to keep themselves and their colleagues safe.
 VR safety training helps workers build their knowledge of and comfort with personal protective equipment (PPE) preparation and rules.
 More importantly, VR helps them practice awareness and apply the knowledge in a safe virtual environment in order to reduce incidents.

 Lockout-tagout is another critical safety procedure that manufacturing employees must learn and apply regularly.
-With safety training in VR, manufacturers don’t need to stop production or wait until machine maintenance to train employees for a lockout-tagout situation.
+With health and safety training in VR, manufacturers don’t need to stop production or wait until machine maintenance to train employees for a lockout-tagout situation.
 In the headset, employees work in a virtual factory environment with a colleague and must apply the steps to a proper lockout, as well as identify any unsafe practices their colleague is exhibiting during the procedure.

 The trainer is able to better understand the task at hand while the employee is learning new skills for safety and better work quality.